Loading...

 A clean, well-lit photo with the pet facing roughly toward the camera works best.
 Aim for the face filling the upper half of the frame, no heavy filters, no other subjects sharing the frame.
 Front-on dog selfies, cat ID-style portraits, and clear smartphone snaps all work reliably.
 Side-profile photos and busy backgrounds reduce identity preservation because the model has less to lock onto.
 If you only have a side-profile photo, crop tightly to the head before uploading — the cropped version usually outperforms the wider original because the model gets a denser pixel signal on the part of the pet that has to stay on-model.

 ClipTrend is pay-as-you-go with no subscription required.
-A Raid Check render costs 76 credits at the current pricing, and a Starter pack at $11.99 covers multiple runs.
+A Raid Check render costs 76 credits at the current pricing, and a Starter pack at $19.90 covers multiple runs.
 Failed renders are auto-refunded, so you only pay for clips that actually deliver — there is no charge for a job that errors out on the Kling side.
-We do not offer an indefinitely free ai animal video generator free tier because the underlying GPU queue has a real per-render cost, but the lack of a card-on-file requirement to browse the template catalog is the closest thing most pay-as-you-go AI tools offer to a free entry point.
+We do not offer a permanently-free tier because the underlying GPU queue has a real per-render cost, but the lack of a card-on-file requirement to browse the template catalog is the closest thing most pay-as-you-go AI tools offer to a free entry point.

 Yes.
 The template is tuned for "small fluffy creature in a bedroom" rather than dogs specifically.
 Cats, rabbits, ferrets, and even guinea pigs return cohesive results.
 The model treats the uploaded subject as the focal character and frames the rest of the bedroom around it.
 For very large pets (a Great Dane or a bonded pair) you may want to crop the input photo tighter on the head so the bedroom proportions still read correctly.
 Exotic pets like reptiles will technically run but the preset is tuned for mammalian face proportions, so a chameleon will return stylized rather than literal results — useful for joke content, less reliable for tribute clips.